Regular Northwest Face of Half Dome

 The Regular Northwest Face of Half Dome was the first Grade VI big wall climbing route in the United States.
 It was first climbed in 1957 by a team consisting of Royal Robbins, Mike Sherrick, and Jerry Gallwas.
-Its current aid climbing rating is VI 5.9 A1 or 5.12 for the free climbing variation.
+Its technical grade is VI 5.9 A1 as an aid climbing route and as a fully free climbed route.
 It is recognized in the historic climbing text Fifty Classic Climbs of North America and considered a classic around the world.

 Although the first ascent took five days, most ascents now are accomplished in two.
-The record for the fastest ascent of the route is 1:22 and was set during a solo ascent in late May 2012 by Alex Honnold, who had previously recorded the first free solo ascent in 2008.
+The record for the fastest ascent of the route is 1:22 and was set during a free solo climbing ascent in late May 2012 by Alex Honnold, who had previously recorded the first free solo ascent in 2008.
 This improved on a longstanding record of 1:53 set in October 1999 by Jim Herson and Hans Florine.